em0nti/gt-frontend/README.md

 ![GooseTrack logo](assets/logo.png)
 # ProjectName: Frontend Repository for the GooseTrack

+## Backend Repository for the GooseTrack project can be found [here](https://github.com/em0nti/gt-backend)

 ## Overview
 This repository contains the fork frontend codebase for GooseTrack, a web application designed to to store all your tasks. this is a study project in GoIT school.
 This project is part of a larger team effort, and this specific repository focuses on frontend development.
 As a contributing developer, I've worked on various components and features to make the application user-friendly, efficient, and scalable.